 There are several reasons why you would need to reset a WordPress password.
 If your website ever gets hacked, or for some reason you cannot login back to your website, the only way back in is to reset the WordPress password.

 There are several methods you can use to reset a WordPress password for a specific account.
 You can reset a WordPress password using FTP, or as explained in this article, you can reset WordPress password using the phpMyAdmin web interface.
-Follow the three easy steps in this WordPress tutorial to reset a WordPress password within a minute and gain back access to your WordPress blog or website.
+Follow the three easy steps in this WordPress admin tip to reset a WordPress password within a minute and gain back access to your WordPress blog or website.

 Step 1 – Connect to WordPress Database with phpMyAdmin